dneprojects/habitron/custom_components/habitron/README.md

 ### Service `habitron.save_module_smg`

 Saves a module's SMG data (module settings) to file.
 The file name is set automatically.
-It will appear in the config directory.
+It will appear in a data subdirectory of the habitron integration.

 | Service data attribute  | Optional  | Description  |
 | :---------------------- | :-------- | :----------- |